yonglin-wang/grades_out/README.md

 ## Rounding Issues in .xlsx
 ### Problem
-We might see the following output:
+We might see the following output, especially when reading from an .xlsx spreadsheet:
 ```
 Hwk 1 Total: 5.313000000000001/6
 ```
 where as the grade is 5.313, without the trailing 0s and 1.
-This is possibly due to float precision in ```pandas.DataFrame.read_excel()```.
+This is possibly due to the float precision issue in ```pandas.DataFrame.read_excel()```.
 ### Solution
-If this happens, switch to using .csv grade sheet instead.
+If this happens, switch to exporting and using a .csv-format grading spreadsheet instead.
 We may be able to fix this in code in the future.